Uniting and advancing the region’s aerospace, defense and advanced manufacturing ecosystem.

 One corridor, end to end.

-Coordinate the two regions and Florida becomes the most complete aerospace state in the country.
-From the launchpads of Cape Canaveral to the capital and logistics hub of Miami, with no gap in between.
-No other state can replicate it.
+South Florida offers the capital markets, logistics infrastructure, corporate environment, and workforce to support exactly that kind of upstream activity.
+A coordinated partnership between the two regions would make Florida the most complete aerospace state in the country, a corridor stretching from the launchpads of Cape Canaveral to the capital and logistics hub of Miami with no gap in between.
+That is a strategic advantage no other state can replicate.

 South Florida aerospace in focus